Jump To & Jump From

 Available Variables

 Available Variables are placeholders for information that are automatically determined based on the contents of your flow.
-For example, if your flow begins with an Inbound Call trigger, the caller’s phone number is stored as a $ANI variable.
-You can include sending a follow up SMS to the caller later in your flow by including the $ANI variable in the Send SMS action Inputs.
+For example, if your flow begins with an Inbound Call trigger, the caller's phone number is stored as a $ANI variable.
+Later on in your flow, you can send a follow up SMS to the caller by adding the $ANI variable in the Send SMS/MMS action Inputs.

 Check out How to Use Variables in SmartFlows for more information.